 Should I Eat Before or After a Workout For Weight Loss?

-I’m sure you know that weight loss, and fat loss, starts with your nutrition and exercise.
+I’m sure you know that weight loss, and fat loss, start with your nutrition and exercise.
 What matters more than anything else is how many calories you eat vs how many calories you burn every day.

-What I mean by that is you need to eat less calories than you burn throughout the day to see the weight on the scale go down over time.
+What I mean by that is you need to eat fewer calories than you burn throughout the day to see the weight on the scale go down over time.
 This is known as a calorie deficit.

 On top of that, eating adequate amounts of protein can be super beneficial for losing body fat too (5).
 If you do those two things together, then you will lose weight.